filecoin-project/filecoin-docs/docs/get-started/lotus/send-and-receive-fil.md

 lotus wallet new bls
 ```

-This will print your Filecoin address.
+This will print your new Filecoin address.
+You can distinguish mainnet from testnet addresses because they start with `f` for mainnet and with `t` for testnets.

 ::: tip
 Your wallet information is stored in the `~/.lotus/keystore` (or `$LOTUS_PATH/keystore`).
 For instructions on export/import, see below.